 We live close to Ashby BART and will sometimes walk dad off to work for some train spotting.
-On those days we are sure to stop by the new Alchemy Collective Cafe at 3140 Martin Luther King Jr. for a pick-me-up for us parents and a muffin for the kiddos.
+On those days we are sure to stop by the new Alchemy Collective Cafe on Alcatraz just west of Martin Luther King Jr. for a pick-me-up for us parents and a muffin for the kiddos.
 The coffee is pricey, but delicious.

 The Berkeley Ecology Center’s Farmers’ Market has recently moved to our neck of the woods.
 It’s just down the way from Hacker Moms and in front of Sweet Adeline’s Bakeshop (who made our wedding cake by the way!)
 The Farmer’s Market is open from 2pm-6:30pm Tuesdays.
 We’ve made it our weekly ritual to walk down and sample sample sample everything and buy enough so we don’t look like we are mooching.
 We meet up with neighborhood pals and climb the tree in front of Sweet Adeline’s in between shopping.
 When the kids have to potty we sneak into Sweet Adeline’s and use their wonderful facilities always making sure to buy a treat on the way out, again, not to be a mooch and, let’s face it, the treats are delicious.
 My favorites are the carrot cake and red velvet cupcakes.
 We sometimes will walk down to Sweet Adeline’s for an afternoon treat and a parent pick me up too, if we are looking for a way to soothe a sweet tooth and kill some time.